RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 We are now officially signed onto client-1's virtual machine as a user we had generated using the script.
-This user will only have priveledges listed under Domain User's security group in active directory.
+This user will only have privileges listed under the Domain User's security group in Active Directory.
 We have now concluded our procedure on active directory in Azure.
 </p>
 <br />